A Custom HSS Modern Build

 This Gibson Les Paul just needed a little tune up and cleaning.
 The light weight of the chambered body is great.
 I want to build one of these with a really nice flame top.
-First I need someone with deep pockets to order one.
 The build will likely take a 80-100 hours.

 Back to the Build

 I cut the fret slots and installed the fret dots.
 One thing I need to do is make sure the waste wood is cleaned out of the brad point bit.
 I use a depth stop on the bit which wood can get stuck in.
 Then the bit will burn the hole, and not drill as precisely.
 The dots are glued in with plain old super glue.
 I did pick up some stewmac whip tips that let me apply superglue much more accurately.

 Here is one of the necks I ruined.
 I sanded through the fretboard while sanding the fretboard radius on the belt sander.
 The bright side is I now know to really drive the walnut plug home.
 In this neck it didn’t seat fully even though I hammered it down.
 Another thing to be cautious of is not to split the maple on top of the plug while hammering it into place.

 I hate to throw away a neck, so I may be able to do something with it in the future.
 It could possibly be a like a ’65 neck with a rosewood veneer.
 Or it will end up as part of my dead neck sculpture.

 Here is the neck with the frets pressed in.
 My in laws got me a dead blow fret hammer for christmas.
 How much different than my normal hammer could it be?